Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Introduction

 Throughout this paper we let $k$ denote a field, on which we place no further assumptions.
 By a \emph{graded} ring we always mean an $\mathbb{N}$-graded ring $A = \bigoplus_{n=0}^\infty A_n$.
 A graded $k$-algebra $A$ is \emph{locally finite} if each $A_n$ is a finite-dimensional $k$-vector space, and it is \emph{connected} if $A_0 = k$.

 A familiar theme in noncommutative algebraic geometry is to identify a class of noncommutative algebras that are well-behaved for geometrically motivated reasons.
 One of the most famous such classes is that of \emph{Artin-Schelter regular algebras}~\cite{AS}, which are connected graded algebras with suitably nice projective resolutions of $k = A/A_{\geq 1}$ as a left and right $A$-module.
+This class is known to include all connected graded Auslander-regular algebras~\cite{Levasseur}, and thus includes many quantum groups and related quantized algebras~\cite[I.15]{BG}.
 Another class of (not necessarily graded) algebras that has rapidly come to the forefront of such study is that of \emph{Calabi-Yau algebras}~\cite{G}, which have a suitably nice resolution of $A$ by projective bimodules.
+These include preprojective algebras~\cite{Bo, G} and their higher versions~\cite{Keller:deformed, HIO, AmiotOppermann}, as well as quivers with potentials arising from dimer models~\cite{Broomhead}.

 These two classes of algebras are unified by the class of \emph{twisted} (or ``\emph{skew}'') Calabi-Yau algebras; indeed, it was shown in~\cite[Lemma~1.2]{RRZ1} that a connected graded algebra $A$ is twisted Calabi-Yau if and only if it is Artin-Schelter regular.
+However, many interesting examples of (graded) Calabi-Yau algebras are not connected.
+In this paper we undertake a careful study of graded twisted Calabi-Yau algebras that are not necessarily connected, with the goal of explaining their relationship to a suitable generalization of Artin-Schelter regular algebras.

 We now recall the definitions of these classes of algebras, beginning with Artin-Schelter regular algebras.
 We emphasize that in contrast to various other authors, we do not require regular algebras to have finite Gefland-Kirillov (GK)-dimension. \begin{definition} Let $A$ be a connected graded algebra and let $k = A/A_{\geq 1}$ be the trivial module.
 Then $A$ is \emph{Artin-Schelter (AS) regular of dimension~$d$} if it has graded global dimension~$d$ and satisfies

 in $\rMod A$ and $A \lMod$, respectively. \end{definition}